Answered By: APUS Librarians Last Updated: Jul 20, 2022 Views: 3902

 - Use WorldCat to find books in a library near you.

 Note: if you're looking for your course textbook, check here.

-An ISSN (International Standard Serial Number) is an identification number for a periodical.
+An ISSN (International Standard Serial Number) is a unique identification number for a periodical.
 Read more about ISSNs here.
 Note that this number identifies the larger publication - not the individual articles within it.
 If you have an ISSN number, you can locate that periodical:

-- Use the advanced search options in Summon (see below) to search our library by ISSN.
+- Use the advanced search options in Primo (see below) to search our library by ISSN.

 - Use WorldCat to find periodicals in a library near you.